dimbor-ru/freenx-server/README.md

 - Pulseaudio sound: direct, tunnelled, with or without resampling;

-- Localisztion of windows sharenames;
+- Localization of windows sharenames;

 - Control of rootles sessions ending: based on application-process internal customizable map.

 - ...

-Thats all worked with opennx ce liux/windows client, but original nxclient basicaly alive too (with restrictions).
+Thats all worked with [opennx ce](https://github.com/dimbor-ru/opennx) liux/windows client, but original nxclient basicaly alive too (with restrictions).

 Debian package home-maded for Devuan ASCII now.
 There is a suspicion that